antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

 // TODO : Get requested action and invoke
 ```

 After that, we need to get the requested action by looking for a 'SOAPAction' header (which is how SOAP actions are usually communicated).
+Again, this code replaces the 'todo' from the previous snippet.

 ```C#
 var soapAction = httpContext.Request.Headers["SOAPAction"].ToString().Trim('\"');